Bailey–Borwein–Plouffe formula

 The BBP formula gives rise to a spigot algorithm for computing the nth base-16 (hexadecimal) digit of π (and therefore also the 4nth binary digit of π) without computing the preceding digits.
-This does not compute the nth decimal of π (i.e., in base 10).
+This does not compute the nth decimal digit of π (i.e., in base 10).
 But another formula discovered by Plouffe in 2022 allows extracting the nth digit of π in decimal.
 BBP and BBP-inspired algorithms have been used in projects such as PiHex for calculating many digits of π using distributed computing.
-The existence of this formula came as a surprise.
-It had been widely believed that computing the nth digit of π is just as hard as computing the first n digits.
+The existence of this formula came as a surprise because it had been widely believed that computing the nth digit of π is just as hard as computing the first n digits.